How To Cope With Google Smart Shopping Campaign And Take It To Stable Results

 We did not receive positive results with product segmentation, so we put forward several hypotheses:

-- To set a product category in Google,
+- Set a product category in Google,

-Set up a new Smart Shopping campaign
+Set Up a New Smart Shopping Campaign

 3 conversions in 1.5 weeks.
 258% ROAS.

-The results were summed up after 2 weeks of the test: we got 28.26 conversions with 135% ROAS.
+The results were summed up after 2 weeks of the test: we got 28.26 conversions with a 135% ROAS.
 With a daily budget of $330, the campaign spent $934 in 2 weeks.

 Result for the second week of the test:

-11.85 conversions, 192% ROAS. $376.71 of ad spend, revenue $721.94.
-We got a positive dynamic in terms of ROAS and sales.
+11.85 conversions, 192% ROAS. $376.71 ad spend, revenue $721.94.
+We got positive dynamics in terms of ROAS and sales.

-Based on the test results, we decided to keep the settings and give the campaign a time to increase the number of conversions per day.
+Based on the test results, we decided to keep the settings and give the campaign time to increase the number of conversions per day.

 That was the last day of the test when we solved the issue with dynamic parameters.
 This day is shown as the rightmost red vertical line on the chart.
 Once we fixed the issue, the average daily number of conversions increased, the campaign started spending more and getting more conversions.
-We’ve got much more conversions in the sequence of interactions after multiple visits from a Smart Shopping campaign.
-That made us think that the Smart Shopping campaign with the dynamic remarketing finally works.
+We’ve got many more conversions in the sequence of interactions after multiple visits from a Smart Shopping campaign.
+That made us think that the Smart Shopping campaign with the dynamic remarketing finally started working.

 We made the changes 3 weeks after the end of the test.

-Results during 3 weeks:
+Results in 3 weeks:

 210% ROAS.
 We have reached our ROAS target.
-But the dynamics changes 2 weeks after the last ROAS increase, and the number went down, as well as the number of conversions.
+But the dynamics changed 2 weeks after the last ROAS increase, and the number went down, as well as the number of conversions.
 This result was influenced by the seasonal change of demand as the Christmas shopping season ended.

-Working in other directions
+Working in Other Directions